Everything we know about Jeremy Hunt’s Spring Budget so far

 Jeremy Hunt under pressure to solve flatlining economy and alleviate cost of living crisis

-Jeremy Hunt is set to deliver a crucial Budget for the Tory party on Wednesday next week as they languish behind Labour in the polls just months before a general election must be called.
+Jeremy Hunt is set to deliver a crucial Budget for the Tory party on Wednesday as they languish behind Labour in the polls.

 The pressure will be on Mr Hunt to deal with a spluttering economy that has entered a recession and help alleviate pressures from the cost of living crisis that continues to engulf the country.